Time-evolving coronal modelling of the solar maximum around the solar storms in May 2024 by COCONUT

+The numerical stability of quasi-steady-state MHD coronal models has been significantly improved by adopting decomposed MHD equations \cite[e.g.][]{Feng_2010,Feng_2021,Licaixia2018,WANG201967,Wang_2022,Wang2022_CJG,WangSubmitted}, and the extended magnetic field decomposition method also makes the time-evolving MHD coronal model more stable numerically \citep{wang2025sipifvmtimeevolvingcoronalmodel}.
+It remains a non-trivial task to implement the extended MHD decomposition strategy in an implicit global MHD coronal model from scratch, however.
+Alternatively, adopting a simplified model in the low coronal region, such as solving 1D equations for plasma motion below 1.1 $R_s$ \citep{Sokolov2021} or using a magneto-frictional model to drive the coronal evolution below 1.15 $R_s$, can also improve the numerical stability, if at the cost of compromising physical fidelity.
+In addition, an artificially broadened transition region through an increased plasma density can improve the numerical stability as well \citep{Lionello_2008,Mikic_2013,MIKIC2018NatA,Mok_2005}.

-The methods mentioned above have the potential to enhance the numerical stability of the time-evolving COCONUT coronal model.
-As a newly developed, advanced MHD coronal model that benefits from an unstructured mesh and a fully implicit scheme, COCONUT provides an excellent platform for developing novel PP approaches prior to incorporating more established techniques.
-In \cite{brchnelova2023assessing}, the PP property of the COCONUT model was enhanced by adjusting the inner-boundary density to maintain the local Alfv{\'e}nic velocity within appropriate ranges. \cite{W_SubmittedCOCONUT} further extended this method to all the computational domains.
-Meanwhile, an HLL Riemann solver with a self-adjustable dissipation term \cite{W_SubmittedCOCONUT} is proposed to improve numerical stability.
-Additionally, similar to the mass flux limitation strategies in \cite{Hayashi_2005} and \cite{Yang2012}, the plasma velocity at the inner boundary is constrained so that it does not significantly exceed the characteristic velocities associated with supergranulation or sunspots \citep{W_SubmittedCOCONUT}.
-Although these strategies perform well for simulating coronal evolution during solar minimum, they sometimes fail under solar maximum conditions.
-In this paper, we introduce additional PP algorithms to further enhance the time-evolving COCONUT model's capability to handle solar maximum coronal simulations.
+The methods mentioned above might enhance the numerical stability of the coronal model COCONUT.
+As a newly developed advanced MHD coronal model that benefits from an unstructured mesh and a fully implicit scheme, COCONUT provides an excellent platform for developing novel positivity-preserving (PP) approaches and for incorporating better established techniques.
+The time-evolving COCONUT \citep{W_SubmittedCOCONUT} has already employed a PP procedure for the plasma density and adopted a mass-flux limitation strategy \citep{Hayashi_2005,Yang2012} to constrain the inner boundary plasma velocity that does not significantly exceed the characteristic speeds of supergranulation or sunspots.
+This paper further introduces a PP procedure for the thermal pressure to improve the capability of COCONUT to address coronal simulations of solar maxima.